Brisbane Grammar School Buildings: War Memorial Library

 The War Memorial Library is located immediately to the east of the Main Building, and terminates a vista to the west from Gregory Terrace which is framed by two 1960s buildings.
 It is a free-standing octagonal Gothic building with stained glass windows, and is made of red brick in English bond with sandstone dressings.
 It has a steeply pitched slate-tiled octagonal roof covering a single-storeyed space of tall proportions.

 The building has stepped buttresses at the corners of the octagon, while the faces of the octagon have paired lancet windows alternating with single lancets which have dormers above.
 The entrances to the building are on the north and south faces through pointed arch timber double doors with carved inscriptions on either side.
 The sandstone door surrounds feature a gable carved with trefoil motifs above a hood mould.
 The sandstone battlement also features trefoil motifs, and is punctuated with curved gables surmounting the buttresses.
 Other sandstone dressings include hood mouldings and toothed surrounds to windows, thin pilasters crowned with small spires which link the dormers to the windows below, and two courses of rough hewn stone at the base.

 The interior has an elaborate exposed roof structure consisting of small arched trusses springing from sandstone impost blocks, which are centred on brick piers at the corners of the octagons.
 The trusses meet at a midpoint below the roof pinnacle; the remainder of the roof is supported with struts springing from a central half-post.
 It has a timber boarded ceiling with exposed rafters, and the dormers are expressed in the ceiling.

 The room has twelve high-set stained glass windows with sandstone voussoirs encircling the room, as well as four stained glass windows to the dormers.
 Of the twelve windows, ten feature figures personifying chivalrous virtues; the window over the north door features the figure of peace, while south windows features that of victory.
 The building contains a number of commemorative plaques, and dark timber furniture with Gothic detailing.
 The latter consists of the "Crystal Cabinet", the "Octagonal Cabinet", a tall glass-fronted cabinet, a smaller glass-fronted cabinet, and a bench.

-The Memorial Library is a very fine building in concept, composition and detailing.
-Its substantial and rich symbolic content makes it an unusual feature of a school building group.